ajbanjara/Wireshark/Thrift.md

     return offset;
 }
 ```
-*Note*: The above template can be used without any modification to handle a function without any parameter (like `good_bye()` in this example).
+*Note*: The above template can be used to handle a function without any parameter (like `good_bye()` in this example).
 The only improvement against the generic dissector is the identification of the command as one from our custom protocol, including filtering capabilities, this is why it's interesting to implement this kind of command as well.
+In this case, remove the `thrift_opt` definition on the first line and add `_U_` after the `data` parameter as it will not be used.

 Registration happens in `proto_reg_handoff_tcustom()`